 The National Foundation for Transplants lists some startling facts about organ donation, including:

 April is National Donate Life Month, a time to shine a spotlight on organ and tissue donation and encourage people to register as donors.

 According to Gift of Hope — a not-for-profit organ procurement organization that coordinates organ and tissue donation and provides donor family services and public education in Illinois and northwest Indiana — nearly 6 million people in Illinois have made the decision to be organ and tissue donors by registering their wishes in the Illinois Organ/Tissue Donor Registry, but the number of people waiting for donor organs continues to grow.

 This is why it’s important to be an organ donor.

-Gift of Hope estimates nearly 5,000 people in Illinois are waiting for lifesaving organs, and thousands more Illinoisans will need life-enhancing tissue transplants at some point in their lives.
-Donate Life America estimates nearly 124,000 men, women and children are awaiting organ transplants in the United States.
+Gift of Hope estimates nearly 4,000 people in Illinois are waiting for lifesaving organs, and thousands more Illinoisans will need life-enhancing tissue transplants at some point in their lives.
+One donor can save or enhance the lives of more than 25 people.

 The Mayo Clinic responds to some myths about organ donation in this article.
 It’s a worth a read if you’re on the fence about being an organ donor.